The current ice age

 The hysteria about global warming serves primarily to drain energy,

 funds and time from more important issues.
-As such, it is mostly
+Global warming is a bad

 Isn't the ice age already over?

-No. The last glacial period has ended - but that's not usually
+No. The most recent glacial period has ended - but that's not usually

 Whether humanity's efforts to heat the planet will prove sufficient to end